 When it comes to Asian city breaks, Bangkok and Kuala Lumpur are two that should be near the top of everyone’s bucket list.
 That’s because both of these lively cities can offer unique experiences and unforgettable vacations.

+Thankfully we know both cities well, so are here to help you decide which one is right for you.
 Below we compare both cities, and give our honest opinion on which is safer, cheaper, has the best excursions, nightlife, and more:

 There’s no doubt that Bangkok is the cultural hub of Thailand, and the city has a vibrant mix of traditional temples alongside an exciting and emerging modern art and music scene.

 Thailand’s capital remains very much a city centered around Thais rather than tourists, and as such there’s an array of street food, museums, markets andfloating markets to enjoy and explore.

 Subsequently the many nationalities and cultures here have influenced the music, art, food and fashion in the city, making a trip here an assaulton the senses in a good way.
 English is widely spoken in the city too – more so than Bangkok – making it an easy place to navigate.

-Check out Jalan Alor street for hawker stalls and great seafood, andKuala Lumpur’s Central Market for an Aladdin’s caveof goods, antiques and more.
+Checkout Jalan Alor street for hawker stalls and great seafood, andKuala Lumpur’s Central Market for an Aladdin’s caveof goods, antiques and more.

 People from around the world come to Bangkok to experience Thailand’s famous nightlife and the various vices it caters too.